 This engine is ideal for experimental aircraft builders as mogas, which is lot cheaper, can be used in this engine.

-Teledyne Mattituck Services is an aftermarket supplier and overhauler of piston engines to the general aviation marketplace.
-They are part of Teledyne Technologies Company and manufacture the TMX-320, TMX-360, TMX-390 and the TMX-540 experimental and Red Gold aircraft engines.
+Mattituck is part of Continental Motors.
+Mattituck Services was an aftermarket supplier and overhauler of piston engines to the general aviation marketplace.
+They used to manufacture the TMX-320, TMX-360, TMX-390 and the TMX-540 experimental and Red Gold aircraft engines.
+More at http://www.continentalmotors.aero/MattituckServices.

 More detailed info in this TMX brochure.